xo/docs/content/docs/getting_started/overview.md

 ## Overview

-XO is a command-line tool to generate _idiomatic_ code for different languages code based on a database schema or a custom query.
+`xo` is a command-line tool to generate _idiomatic_ code for different languages code based on a database schema or a custom query.

 ### Supported languages

-At the moment, XO supports generating code just for [Go](https://golang.org).
+At the moment, `xo` supports generating code just for [Go](https://golang.org).
-XO can also generate a JSON Schema file from your DB, and [GraphViz](http://graphviz.org/) diagrams.
+`xo` can also generate a JSON Schema file from your DB, and [GraphViz](http://graphviz.org/) diagrams.

 ### Features